 Once a PRD Provider commits PRD for the Delivery Year, the PRD Provider will be subject to both daily commitment compliance during the Delivery Year and event compliance during Maximum Emergency Events during the Delivery Year.
 In the absence of a Maximum Emergency Event during the relevant Delivery Year that required a PRD registration to respond, such registration would be required to test during the Delivery Year.
+Effective with the 2022/2023 Delivery Year, the PRD Provider will be subject to Non-Performance Assessment during the Delivery Year in accordance with Section 8.4A as opposed to only event compliance during Maximum Emergency Events during the Delivery Year.
+In the absence of a Performance Assessment Interval during the relevant Delivery Year that required the PRD registration to respond, such registration would be required to test during the Delivery Year

-A PRD Provider cannot use replacement capacity to reduce a MW shortfall for PRD commitment compliance, failure to perform during a Maximum Emergency Event, or failure to perform during a test.
-However, a PRD provider may register additional price responsive demand throughout the Delivery Year to cure a daily commitment compliance shortfall or avoid additional event compliance shortfalls.
+A PRD Provider cannot use replacement capacity to reduce a MW shortfall for PRD commitment compliance, failure to perform during a Maximum Emergency Event (prior to the 2022/2023 Delivery Year) or Performance Assessment Interval (effective with the 2022/2023 Deliver Year), or failure to perform during a test.
+However, a PRD provider may register additional price responsive demand throughout the Delivery Year to cure a daily commitment compliance shortfall or avoid additional event compliance shortfalls or Non-Performance Assessment shortfalls.
 In addition, a PRD Provider may transfer the obligation to provide PRD to another PRD provider through a bilateral transaction.